Diarchy: Israel

+After the 2019–2021 Israeli political crisis, Israel's Basic Law: The Government underwent a major change.
+A system of two prime ministers, appointed at the same time by the Knesset, was established.
+According to the new method, there was an Alternate Prime Minister of Israel in addition to the standard Prime Minister of Israel.
+After a half of the government's term, the two prime ministers would change positions as part of a rotation government.
+During the term, the government's roles and duties were divided between the two prime ministers, each one of them entitled to remove ministers without the other's interference.

+However, this system did not survive even until the first planned rotation and was abolished again after the formation of the thirty-seventh government of Israel at the end of 2022.

 Informal use

 Bureaucracy

 Shared power arrangements within a modern bureaucracy may also be known as a "diarchy" or "duumvirate".
 Examples include the joint authority of the Chief of the Defence Force and the Secretary of the Department of Defence over the Australian Defence Organisation.

 Influential outsiders

 The status of monarchs is sometimes impugned by accusations of corule when an advisor, family member, lover, or friend appears to have taken too great a hand in government.
 Lü Buwei in Chinese history and François Leclerc du Tremblay in France are famous examples of "éminences grises" who controlled much of their countries' policies.
 In British history, George VI's reign was mocked as a "split-level matriarchy in pants" owing to the supposed influence of his mother, Queen Mary and his wife Queen Elizabeth.

 Informally shared power

 Owing to Confucian notions of filial piety, Chinese and Japanese emperors were sometimes able to 'retire' but continue to exert great influence over state policy.
 In Indonesia, Sukarno and his vice president Mohammad Hatta were nicknamed the Duumvirate (Dwitunggal), with Sukarno setting government policy and rallying support and Hatta managing day-to-day administration.
-More recently, the great influence of Vladimir Putin over his successor Dmitry Medvedev was considered a duumvirate, or tandemocracy, until Putin's resumption of the office of president established him as the greater figure.
+More recently, the great influence of Vladimir Putin over his successor Dmitry Medvedev was considered a duumvirate, or tandemocracy (see also Medvedev–Putin tandemocracy), until Putin's resumption of the office of president established him as the greater figure.

 Within electoral politics, governments, coalitions and parties may sometimes have two fairly equal leaders, as with: